cloudkraftwerk/cloudkraftwerk.github.io/index.md

 ---

 ---
-# Our goal is to enable terrawatts of wind and solar power plants for priced-based control and grid balancing services in real-time.
+# Our mission is to enable terrawatts of wind and solar power plants for priced-based control and grid balancing services in real-time.
 ---

 # Capabilites